mahamatmbodou33/DataPipelineProcessing/README.md

 - Click Add to create a new analysis.
 - Select the ProcessedCSVData dataset.
 # Create visualizations such as:
--Bar Chart: Compare values across columns.
+- Bar Chart: Compare values across columns.
--Line Chart: Analyze trends over time.
+- Line Chart: Analyze trends over time.
 ### QuickSight Dashboard (Visualization Output)
 Below is the sample output showing the final dashboard running on Amazon QuickSight, displaying processed CSV data with interactive charts and insights.